AhmadRule/BabyEdTech/replit.md

 - Bilingual support (English/Arabic) with RTL layout switching
   - **Default language: Arabic** - Landing page loads in Arabic by default with RTL layout
   - Users can toggle to English using the language switcher in the navigation
+  - **Language persistence** - Selected language is saved to localStorage and persists across page refreshes
 - Responsive design optimized for all devices
 - Admin panel for logo customization via file upload
 - Client logos management system